UPDATE – Attacks on Thinking

 Anne-Marie Cummins is a Senior Lecturer in Sociology at the University of the West of England and a Trainee Group Analyst.
 Her research interests include the dynamics of helping relationships, the relationship between social science and psychodynamic models and the application of this to real-world professional dilemmas.
 She also has a practice-based background including training in counselling and psychoanalytic psychotherapy and has worked as a member of staff, nationally and internationally on Group Relations Conferences.

 Bob Withers is an analytical psychotherapist with an interest in the difficulties involved in working psychotherapeutically with people who identify as trans.
-He qualified from the Society of Analytical Psychology, has lectured both internationally and in the UK on M.Sc programmes, taught on several counselling and psychotherapy courses and has many years experience as a clinical supervisor.
+He qualified from the Society of Analytical Psychology, has lectured both internationally and in the UK on MSc programmes, taught on several counselling and psychotherapy courses and has many years experience as a clinical supervisor.
 He also compiled, edited and contributed to the book ‘Controversies in Analytical Psychology’.
+His paper ‘The seventh penis‘ on the difficulties of working psychotherapeutically with pre-surgical trans people was joint winner of the 2015 Michael Fordham prize.